1. There are likely to be two main types of expert report in prosecution proceedings:

 37. Consultation with colleagues, including the line manager, can provide the specialist/expert with an opportunity to:

-38. Professional oversight of a specialist’s work by his/her line manager is useful in establishing a benchmark for quality and accuracy and can be done without compromising personal authorship of the report.
+38. Professional oversight of a specialist’s work by their line manager is useful in establishing a benchmark for quality and accuracy and can be done without compromising personal authorship of the report.

-41. The expert should set out in his/her report only those facts that have been, or are to be, proved in evidence and other expert opinion upon which s/he bases his/her opinion.
-S/he can refer to written admissions made by the defendant.
+41. The expert should set out in their report only those facts that have been, or are to be, proved in evidence and other expert opinion upon which they base their opinion.
+They can refer to written admissions made by the defendant.
 Experts should be aware that, just as a party must challenge in cross-examination contested evidence given by a witness of fact, so the opinions of an expert must be challenged if they are disputed.

 44. There is no restriction on an expert meeting counsel; before going into court, an expert is entitled to discuss with counsel (or legal representative) the relevant points that will bring out the essence of the case.
 Counsel must not, however, rehearse, practise or coach any witness, including experts 19.